cromat/docker-oracle-12c/README.md

     docker build -t myrepo/oracle-12c .

-If you get failed to load cache key errors, in cmd run: `set DOCKER_BUILDKIT=0` and try again.
+If you get failed to load cache key errors, in cmd run: `set DOCKER_BUILDKIT=0` and try again or try to pull parent image first `docker pull quay.io/maksymbilenko/oracle-12c`.

 Run with 8080 and 1521 ports opened: